Skip to main content

 Frequently Asked Questions

 It’s simple.
-You create a private, secure document containing all the important information your loved ones would need if something happened to you—account details, insurance policies, passwords, final wishes, and more.
+You create a private, secure document containing all the important information your loved ones would need if something happened to you—account details, insurance policies, and more.
 Only you and designated people have access to this information.
 When the time comes, we send a comprehensive report to your chosen beneficiaries so they have everything they need in one place.

 Anyone who wants to protect their family from the stress of searching for critical information during a crisis.
 This includes people in high-risk professions (logging, fishing, construction, law enforcement), military personnel, first responders, elderly individuals managing multiple accounts, anyone with health concerns, people with complicated finances, and really anyone who cares about making things easier for their loved ones.
 Check out our Did You Know page for a complete list.